pmndrs/react-three-fiber/tools/readme.md

 ## --animation

-This adds a THREE.AnimationMixer to your component and extracts its clips:
+If your GLTF contains animations it will add a THREE.AnimationMixer to your component and extract the clips:

 ```jsx